Individual Examination Arrangements (on-campus exams)

 Do not worry, the DDS will send an email reminder to submit your IEA request form.
 Remember to check your University email account regularly to avoid missing important notifications, including those concerning your exams and the IEA request task.

-Term two / summer resits - submit by TBC
+Term two / summer resits - To Be Confirmed

-In addition to this, you will also need to ensure that you have submitted suitable medical evidence to the DDS and been assessed by a DDS Advisor by:
+In addition to this, you will also need to ensure that you have met with and been assessed by a DDS Advisor by:

 However, if for whatever reason you do not make the deadline for the forthcoming exams you should still go to DDS to be assessed as your provision will then be in place for your future exams.